-Asking too much questions related to users’ personal details especially when installing the app raises alarm in users’ mind, leading to your app getting uninstalled right away.
-Instead, you should include limited fields while user access it for first time with assurity that their personal information is secure, give user option to complete their profile and other details for later, while accessing specific features.
+Asking too many questions related to users’ details especially when installing the app raises alarm in users’ minds, leading to your app getting uninstalled right away.
+Instead, you should include limited fields while users access it for the first time with an assurity that their personal information is secure, give users the option to complete their profile and other details for later while accessing specific features.
 Maintain transparency and inform users honestly where and how their information will be used.

 Also read: Steps Involved in Building a Dynamic Mobile App Strategy

 Those mobile apps designed with a stringent login process often fail to get users’ love.
 Smartphone users want everything on their fingertips.
 To simplify the login process of your mobile app, facilitate your users to access it through their social media accounts other than the traditional email option.